 Do you want to be like these crazy people out there who think Marketing is about going to the market to shop?

-So, What Are the Common Interview Questions on Marketing?
+So, how to answer Common Interview Questions on Marketing?

 From here on, I have broken up the article into two parts